 As a reference, we will cover most of the material in chapters 10–15 in the textbook.
-Any ONE of the following books will be a good reference (note that you only need one of the following, and the 4th edition seems to be significantly cheaper):
+Any ONE of the following books will be a good reference (note that you only need one of the following, and a used 4th edition seems to be significantly cheaper):

 An average college student in this class should expect to spend an average of 2-3 hours in classwork outside of class for every hour in the classroom (i.e., for this class, plan on 7–10 hours of work per week outside of class).
 You may need to spend more time to earn an A.